 Scott Campbell, Troop 234 Scoutmaster

-The Boy Scouts of America has had a very strong program in place for many years to protect our youth from abuse of all kinds.
+Scouting America has a very strong program in place to protect our youth from abuse of all kinds.
 Hazing, bullying, harassment, name-calling or any other sort of physical or emotional abuse will not be tolerated and Scouts engaging in such behavior may be asked to leave the Troop.
-Similarly, no corporal punishment by adults is allowed.

 Uniformed leaders are also required to obtain additional training regarding outdoor skills to be taught to the Scouts, as well as hazardous weather training.
 Further training may also be required depending on the nature of the activities in which the Troop is engaged (e.g., wilderness first aid, CPR, Safe Swimming/Safety Afloat, etc.).